-The Aztecs believed the poinsettia was a symbol of purity.
-In today’s flower language though, red, white or pink poinsettias convey good cheer, loyalty, and respect.
+The Aztecs believed that the poinsettia was a symbol of purity.
+In today’s flower language, red, white or pink poinsettias convey good cheer, loyalty, and respect.
 They convey joyful wishes and a celebratory spirit to the recipient.
 Such positive symbolism makes the plant a wonderful personal and business gift for both friends and relatives, colleagues and clients.

 As a December birth flower, Poinsettias represent happiness, generosity and humor, perfectly matching the personality of those born on this winter month.
 This charismatic potted plant is a wonderful choice for December birthdays.
-It is always a welcome gift that can be either presented on its own or given together with chocolate, gourmet treats or a gift basket of your choice.
+It is always a welcome gift that can be either presented on its own or given together with chocolate, gift certificates or a gift basket of your choice.

 10 Poinsettia Flower Facts